02stevenyang850527/sp_2017_fall/README.md

 # sp_2017_fall
 ## Target:
-Implement LSTM solver on haradware, either FPGA or the chip
+Inspired by <https://arxiv.org/abs/1612.00694>,  plan to design a hardware LSTM engine.
 ## Description:
-1. Build a LSTM-based sentence generator (small model) to implement the algorithm
+1. Implement a LSTM-based sentence generator (small model) to verify the algorithm
-2. Build a bigger LSTM model for frame-based phone sequence recognition (TIMIT corpus)
+2. Customized a LSTM solver for framewise phone sequence recognition (TIMIT corpus) on software
 ## Progress:
 [Note]: Simulation results below based on LSTM-based sentence generator
 1. Complete the matlab code, and understand the algorithm of LSTM including both training and inference.